 They are different from rectangular enclosures because the glass sides do not meet, with the third sheet of curved tempered glass forming the shower door.
 These may include a pivot shower door or hinged shower door.

 These types of bathroom showers have standard types of bathtubs as the base.
 They maximize utility and save space by doubling up as both shower and tub.
 The faucets in the tub are used to control both the water flow in the tub as well as the shower.

 They are ideal for smaller bathrooms and for homes with kids.
 You'll find these in apartment homes often and guest bathrooms.
 They're only found in full bathrooms, and not half baths.

 Shower towers are commonly seen in bathrooms with contemporary designs.
 They consist of a vertical metal column with built-in controls, a traditional overhead shower head, a hand shower wand, and sometimes even jets located at varying heights.

-Since all these additional showerheads and fittings are built into the column of the tower, you don’t need to drill multiple holes in the bathroom wall for each outlet.
+Since all these additional types of shower faucets and fittings are built into the column of the tower, you don’t need to drill multiple holes in the bathroom wall for each outlet.
 This makes the bathroom look modern and minimal and come with some cool shower features.

 For as sophisticated as they are, they're fairly easy to install and are a great option for a luxury experience every morning or evening.